You can use your Instant Pot to rise dough for baking! Find out exactly how to create the best environment for proofing dough with your Instant Pot!

 The result was my favorite homemade Instant Pot dinner rolls, which are soft, fluffy, and tender!
 In that recipe, the dough completes its first rise in the Instant Pot, then is shaped, rises a bit more in the pans, and bakes in the oven.

 You can also use this method to make frozen dinner rolls ahead of time and thaw them out on baking day!
+Or, you can proof the frozen rolls in the Instant Pot in a fraction of the time.

 I also decided to experiment with rising AND “baking” some bread in the Instant Pot.
 Not every bread recipe is suitable to be baked in the Instant Pot, but I did find a winner!